nataliecardot/100-days-of-code/r1-log.md

 **Today's Progress:**
 Learned about and practiced using a .gitignore file to tell Git not to track files as well as the commands git diff (to recall changes not committed to a repo yet) and git tag (to add a marker to specific commit).

+### R1D57

+**Today's Progress:**
+Learned about and practiced using branching and merging in Git using the command line.